 Remember that your glassblower won't always be around to make repairs or create an adapter that you need right away.
 Moreover, if you perform sealed tube experiments, being able to seal a tube on a vacuum line is valuable skill to know.
 Some research groups like to seal NMR tubes to joints; you can have your glassblower do this, but if you need one in a hurry nothing beats doing it yourself.

 You can learn elementary glassblowing on your own.
 All you need to do is get a bunch of tubing ranging from 5 to 15 mm in diameter (which is rather inexpensive) and practice.
 A little coaching from someone who is familiar with glassblowing also helps.

-The most useful site on the web to teach yourself basic scientific glassblowing is Joe Walas's (East Carolina University) extensive and comprehensive page on Scientific Glassblowing Basics.
+The most useful site on the web to teach yourself basic scientific glassblowing is The Scientific Glassblowing Learning Center, an extensive and comprehensive resource originally authored by glassblower Joe Walas and now part of our resource collection.
 Definitely check it out and print out the tutorials.

 Always remember the first rule of glassblowing: Hot glass looks just like cold glass.
 That's one that you'll learn the hard way, someday.
 Guaranteed.

 Safety Emporium carries all kinds of adapters for your laboratory needs.